salmonMeth/salmon/README.md

 3. Homeolog_Annot.R: uses the result from step 2 and adds information about the homeologs, using the homeologs.xlsx file found in the supplement of the homeolog/duplication paper.
 4. segmentBSSQ.R: used this to generate the bsseq object "bsseq_object.rds" and the plot for then mean methylation level
 5. run_dmrseq.R: uses the bsseq object and parallelizes the segmentation.
+6. tile.R : contains the code needed to tile the genome, and saves the resulting matrices containing the tiled CpG information as well as the coordinates of each tile in the "methylation_tiles_all.rds" file.